Msaroj123/Sanskrit-Bytes/README.md

 # Sanskrit-Bytes : Capturing the Essence of Sanskrit in English
 This project
-focuses on the generation of English descriptions for Sanskrit Geeta Shlokas using retrained GPT model.
+focuses on the generation of English descriptions for Sanskrit Shlokas or text using retrained GPT model.
 We aimed to make the Ramayans deep wisdom more acces- sible to English readers by utilizing corresponding information from both Sanskrit and English texts.
 This approach was designed to overcome the language and cul-